microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/data-unpacking-by-robots.md

 This is called a data workflow.
 The automated actions are managed by [Robots](/docs/2/technical/microshare-platform-advanced/robots-guide/), and the access to transformed data is granted with [Rules](/docs/2/technical/microshare-platform/rules-guide/).
 In this article we will describe the usual actions you can perform with Robots to get your data workflow ready.

-For an introduction to robots take a look at the [Robot Guide.](/docs/2/technical/microshare-platform-advanced/robots-guide/)
+For an introduction to robots, take a look at the [Robot Guide.](/docs/2/technical/microshare-platform-advanced/robots-guide/)

 ### B. Read data from the data lake